MooersLab/ofat4xtals/README.md

 That is, the standard practice is to do exploratory trials rather than statistically valid experiments that return an assessment of the variation.

 These spreadsheets contain replica OFAT experiments to assess the variation in the results.
-The sources of the variation include stochastic errors outside the experimenter's control and systematic experimental errors associated with assembling the stock solutions and dispensing them.
+The sources of the variation include stochastic errors outside the experimenter's control and systematic experimental errors associated with assembly of the stock solutions and dispensing them.

 While you might be tempted to feed these designs into a liquid-handling robot, you should look into the robots' coefficients of variation.
-It is much higher than you might think.
+It may be much higher than you expected.
-In addition, it can take about 12-20 hours of tedious editing an input CSV file to read one of these designs by the liquid handling robot.
+In addition, it can take about 12-20 hours of tedious editing of an input CSV file to read one of these designs by the liquid handling robot.

 Using a liquid handling robot once the csv file is in working order and can be used repeatedly after minor modification for each experimental design might yield some efficiencies.
 However, for small volumes, one has to worry about evaporative losses during the assembly of the solutions.
 These are the primary sources of variation in the final volumes rather than pipetting errors.